 Minoxidil Beard Spot

-The Minox Beard Spot (TMBS) is a closed Facebook group which was created on June 3rd, 2015.
+The Minox Beard Spot (TMBS) is a closed Facebook group that was created on June 3rd, 2015.
 Now hosting thousands of members, the intention of the group is to discuss the usage of minoxidil for the purpose of growing more facial hair.

-From men with little to no facial hair at all, to transgender individuals, to men that just want to improve the growth they already have, TMBS has seen minoxidil journeys from a large variety of people.
+From men with little to no facial hair at all to transgender individuals to men that just want to improve the growth they already have, TMBS has seen minoxidil journeys from a large variety of people.

-We put all our videos in writing as well, that way we can give background and go into more detail where the video didn’t.
+We put most of our videos in writing as well, that way we can give background and go into more detail where the video didn’t.
 We also cover grooming tips, dressing up with a beard, and even how to care for it in different seasons.
 Anything you need to know about beards, grooming, or our products can be found here.